top of page

 David Denino, LPC, NCC

 David Denino has worked in higher education and college counseling over the past several decades and is director emeritus of counseling services at Southern Connecticut State University.
-A certified clinical trauma professional, David is also a Red Cross mental health first responder and is the mental health lead for the states of Connecticut and Rhode Island.
-As such, he has assisted with relief efforts for hurricanes Katrina, Sandy, and Harvey as well as provided mental health support at the Sandy Hook and Las Vegas shootings.
 He served as the associate director and then director of counseling services for more than 30 years.
-David also supervised the university’s health services for a two-year period and led a search for a new medical director during that time.
-He is a past-president of the National Association for Behavioral Intervention and Threat Assessment (NABITA) and has served as an executive board member to the Connecticut Counseling Association and as secretary and treasurer for the American College Counseling Association (ACCA).
-David’s strengths in higher education management come from a strong background with NASPA, ACPA, the ACCA, and the American Counseling Association (ACA), and from having organized departments with regard to CAS standards.
-His work in residence life, student centers, career services, graduate teaching, and counseling bring a unique blend of talent to his work.
+David also supervised the university’s health services for 2 years and led a search for a new medical director during that time.
+He is a past president of the National Association for Behavioral Intervention and Threat Assessment (NABITA) and has served as an executive board member of the Connecticut Counseling Association and as secretary and treasurer of the American College Counseling Association (ACCA).
+David’s strengths in higher education management stem from a background with NASPA, ACPA, the ACCA, and the American Counseling Association (ACA), as well as from organizing departments in accordance with CAS standards.
+His work in residence life, student centers, career services, graduate teaching, and counseling brings a unique blend of talent.

 In addition, David created training programs that deal with the issues of suicide and mental health on campus.
-PASS — short for Prevent Another Student Suicide — is three-hour training that focuses on recognizing suicide warning signs, conducting safety assessments, and providing safety planning for students.
+Prevent Another Student Suicide (PASS) is a three-hour training that focuses on recognizing suicide warning signs, conducting safety assessments, and providing safety planning for students.
 PASS training also provides a more in-depth review of depression and suicide, key protective factors, and key factors in managing a suicidal person.
 Lend a Hand is a three-hour mental health awareness and intervention training that offers the opportunity for campus BITs, student affairs professionals, student conduct officers, faculty members, residential life staff, and other members of the campus community to develop awareness and intervention skills in the areas of depression, anxiety, bipolar disorder, and autism spectrum disorder (ASD).

 A current adjunct faculty member at Southern Connecticut State University, David has experience teaching graduate courses in counseling theory, student affairs, crisis counseling, lifespan/career development, and internship supervision.

 David has received numerous awards for his outstanding work, including the 2017 NABITA Meritorious Service Award for his work after hurricane Harvey and Las Vegas shooting; J. Philip Smith Outstanding Teaching Award at SCSU; Red Cross Hero’s award for service as a first responder to Hurricane Katrina; Outstanding Emerging Leader as a member of the Connecticut Counseling Association; Connecticut Counselor of the Year award, and the 2015 ACCA Distinguished Professional Award.
-He also serves on Connecticut's statewide taskforce for suicide prevention and education.
+He also serves on Connecticut's statewide task force for suicide prevention and education.

 Sgt.
 Susan Feenstra (ret.)